pallavikaran/dataStructures/README.md

 • Search for a specified item.
 • Delete a specified item.

+The java.util package contains data structures, such as Vector (an extensible array), Stack, Dictionary, and Hashtable.

 1. Array: Quick insertion, very Slow search, fast access if index slow deletion, known. fixed size.
 2. Ordered array: Quicker search than Slow insertion and unsorted array. deletion, fixed size.
 3. Stack: Provides last-in, Slow access to first-out access. other items.